NYCUDL Debaters and Coaches Busy During Coronavirus Pandemic

 October 1 Patrick Lee led our novice training session on the School Resource Officers case.

-On Friday evening we kicked off our Youth Leaders program.
+September 25 Friday evening kicked off our Youth Leaders program.
 Our Youth Leaders will be working to support our league schools throughout the year.
 All Youth Leaders have committed to 40 hours of service this year!, This is in addition to the 60 hours of service they performed this summer!

-And Patrick Lee, a graduate of the University of Texas, kicked-off our Beginner debate training.
+And Patrick Lee, a graduate of the University of Texas, kicked-off our Policy Beginner debate training.

 Between July 6 and July 17 the New York City Urban Debate League held a city-wide debate institute for 259 students, 60 student leaders, and 20 adult participants.
 This was the largest debate camp hosted by any urban debate league in the United States.
 Read more.